Set the root domain as the default domain on SSL hosting

-Note: Using the root domain as the default (e.g. yoursite.com) requires CNAME flattening.
-This process is different from connecting your custom domain or using the subdomain as the default (e.g. www.yoursite.com, blog.yoursite.com).
+Note: Using the root domain (e.g., yourdomain.com) as the default domain requires CNAME flattening.
+This process is different from connecting your custom domain using the Quick connect domain option or using the subdomain as the default (e.g. www.yoursite.com, blog.yoursite.com).
 CNAME flattening does not use A records.

 The following DNS providers allow you to point root domains to a CNAME/ANAME /ALIAS record: